bheklilr/bheklilr.github.io/_posts/2018-03-13-starting-a-python-workshop.md

 title: How I Ended Up Starting a Python Workshop
 ---

-Today's story is one that hopefully will inspire you to put yourself out there.
+Today's story is one that I hope will inspire you to put yourself out there.
 You never know what opportunities you will come across just by hanging around the right places and talking to people.

 Late last year I decided that I needed to start socializing a bit more with other developers.
 I had noticed that my skills development had stagnated